TUDelft-CITG/OpenTNSim/README.md

 pytest -k test_single_engine
 ```

-`

 ## Examples

 The benefit of OpenTNSim is the generic set-up.
-A number of examples are presented in a seperate [Jupyter Notebook repository](https://github.com/TUDelft-CITG/OpenTNSim-Notebooks).
-Information on how to use the notebooks is presented in that repository as well.
+A number of examples are presented in in the `notebooks` folder on the [opentnsim-book](https://happy-bush-0c5d10603.1.azurestaticapps.net/) website.
+Additional examples can be found in the notebooks-folder in this repository.

 ## Book